MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/registry-values-for-debugging-kmdf-drivers.md

 # Registry Values for Debugging WDF Drivers (KMDF and UMDF)

-This article describes the registry values that a Windows Driver Frameworks (WDF) driver can set.
-It applies to Kernel-Mode Driver Framework (KMDF) drivers and User-Mode Driver Framework (UMDF) drivers starting with UMDF version 2.
+This article describes the registry values that a WDF driver can set.
+It applies to KMDF drivers and UMDF drivers starting with UMDF version 2.

-Unless otherwise specified below, the following registry values are located under a driver's `Parameters\Wdf` subkey.
-For a KMDF driver, this subkey is located in `HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services`, under the driver's service name.
+Unless otherwise specified in sections below, the following registry values are located under a driver's `Parameters\Wdf` subkey.

+* For a KMDF driver, this subkey is located in `HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services`, under the driver's service name.
-For a UMDF driver, this subkey is located in `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\WUDF\Services`, under the driver's service name.
+* For a UMDF driver, this subkey is located in `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\WUDF\Services`, under the driver's service name.

 The subkey for the driver always uses the driver's service name, even if the driver binary's file name differs from the service name.

 ## DbgBreakOnError